CAPA is pleased to announce that Australia is now open to all vaccinated international visitors. CAPA will begin programming in Sydney in May.

 CAPA provides comprehensive support services for students to utilize during their time in London.
 The team is available throughout the duration of the program to assist and support students 24/7 with any emergency situations.
 Students will also have access to the Guardian study abroad safety app which includes emergency assistance and other support resources.

 As a student on our program, you’ll receive our medical, travel, and accident insurance.

 CAPA is committed to the health and wellness of our students while they are studying abroad in London.
 We maintain a comprehensive health and safety plan to ensure a safe and productive learning experience, and provide a variety of health and wellness tools and resources.

-This is an interdisciplinary course with a sociological focus, as well as a unique opportunity to become directly involved in the realities of community engagement and grassroots politics through community service placements.
-It is designed to engage students in critical thought and reflection on urban inequalities in London while examining the historical, sociological, and political context of community service and social, economic, and political exclusion in the UK.
+This interdisciplinary course with a sociological focus will present a unique opportunity in which students will become directly involved in the realities of community engagement and grassroots politics through community service placements.
+Students will engage in critical thought and reflection on urban inequalities in London while examining the historical, sociological, and political context of community service and social, economic, and political exclusion in the UK.
+Students will explore three key interrelated themes: urban life, super-diversity, and welfare and exclusion.
 This course is 6 credits.

 LNDN SOCY 3349

 This intensive seminar provides a multi-disciplinary introduction to human rights, a topic central to today’s global politics.
 Students will explore the theoretical foundations and history of human rights concepts and issues from global, local, and regional perspectives, and the philosophies underpinning them; develop an understanding of the frameworks of human rights law; critically examine the politics of human rights, their contentious nature, and uneven global implementation; analyze a variety of case studies and related practical issues; and evaluate key debates about the politics and morality of human rights.